jhu-data-services/storymaps-workshop-files/README.md

 ## Pre-Class Instructions
-Before the class, navigate to the [WorkshopFiles folder](WorkshopFiles) and follow the Instructions document to download the files.
+Before the class, navigate to the [WorkshopFiles folder](WorkshopFiles) and follow the instructions in that folder to download the files.

 ## Description of Files